-Fantastic views of sea and mountains from a mountain top, untouched wilderness along the border mountains, panoramic tours along the Finnmark coast and cultural trails near the settlement; The hikes in northern Norway are beautiful, varied and suited for every shape.
+Fantastic views of sea and mountains from a mountain top, untouched wilderness along the border mountains, panoramic tours along the coast and cultural trails near the settlement.
+The hikes in Northern Norway are beautiful, varied and suited for every shape.

 Hiking around and above the Arctic circle seems like an extreme thing.
 It is, however, surprisingly accessible and safe.
 Some of the easiest hikes are found in Europe’s northernmost extremities, just remember a windproof jacket.
 Further south, the majestic peaks invite to all day …or all night… hikes with fantastic views.
-For trekking in untouched wilderness, go to the remote border mountains.
+For trekking in untouched wilderness, go to the remote border mountains, like Nordlandsruta (The Nordland Trekking Trail).

 The Finnmark coast means easier hiking with wide views